apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-852: Ignore peers with null entries during discovery.
 - [bug] JAVA-1005: DowngradingConsistencyRetryPolicy does not work with EACH_QUORUM when 1 DC is down.
 - [bug] JAVA-1002: Avoid deadlock when re-preparing a statement on other hosts.
+- [bug] JAVA-1072: Ensure defunct connections are properly evicted from the pool.

 ### 3.0.0